BoonBand/Post-Type-Class-Generator/README.md

 ## Support

-If you have any questions or issues with the plugin, please contact us at Boon.Band.
+If you have any questions or issues with the plugin, please contact us at [https://boon.band/](https://boon.band/).

 ## Sharing